1907 Vanderbilt Commodores football team: Week 3: Rose Polytechnic

-Vanderbilt smashed Rose Polytechnic 65–10.
-Rose had played Vanderbilt close in prior seasons, and so was a good warm-up act to Michigan.
+Vanderbilt beat Rose Polytechnic 65–10.

 Week 4: Michigan

 Vanderbilt's only loss was the first home loss in three years, and only the third in the four years of Dan McGugin's coaching career at Vanderbilt —and all were to Michigan teams.
 The Commodores had a 26-game home win streak until Michigan stopped them on November 2.
 The Commodores lost to the Michigan Wolverines 8–0, in front of a crowd of 8,000 at Dudley Field in Nashville, snapping a 26-game home win streak.
-The crowd was the largest up to that date to see a football game south of the Mason–Dixon Line.
+The crowd was the largest up to that date to see a football game south of the Mason–Dixon line.
 The game was "a big society event in the south", and the elite of Nashville, Chattanooga, and Memphis were in attendance.
 (Note: Students from every college and preparatory school in Tennessee, including Belmont College and "other seminaries", also attended the game.)
 The game matched Michigan head coach Fielding H. Yost against his former player and brother-in-law, Dan McGugin.
 Owing to the relationship between Yost and McGugin, the two teams played nine times between 1905 and 1923, with Michigan winning eight games and tying one.